extremeblackliu/TinyInjector/README.md

 A tiny injector using LoadLibrary written in ASM.

 This injector uses plain LoadLibrary without any protection or bypasses.

-This will probably get you VAC banend or the injection will fail due to trusted launch.
-You can use your favorite VAC bypass in conjunction with this injector.
+you need to use https://github.com/extremeblackliu/TinyBypass to bypass loadlibrary hook

 ## Default configuration